-THE PROMUS COMPANIES INCORPORATED PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR ANNUAL MEETING OF STOCKHOLDERS TO BE HELD 1995 and each of The undersigned hereby appoints them, his or her attorneys and agents, with full power of substitution to vote as proxy for the undersigned, as herein stated, at the Annual Meeting of Stockholders of The Promus Companies Incorporated ("Promus") to be held on , 1995 at a.m. at the Winegardiner Auditorium--Dixon Gallery and , 1995 at a.m. at the Winegardiner Auditorium--Dixon Gallery and Gardens, 4339 Park Avenue, Memphis, Tennessee and at any adjournment thereof, according to the number of votes the undersigned would be entitled to vote if personally present on the proposals set forth below (and as more particularly set forth in the Notice of Meeting enclosed herewith) and in accordance with their discretion on any other matters that may properly come before the meeting or any adjournment thereof.
+THE PROMUS COMPANIES INCORPORATED PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR ANNUAL MEETING OF STOCKHOLDERS TO BE HELD 1995

+The undersigned hereby appoints , and each of them, his or her attorneys and agents, with full power of substitution to vote as proxy for the undersigned, as herein stated, at the Annual Meeting of Stockholders of The Promus Companies Incorporated ("Promus") to be held on , 1995 at a.m. at the Winegardner Auditorium--Dixon Gallery and Gardens, 4339 Park Avenue, Memphis, Tennessee and at any adjournment thereof, according to the number of votes the undersigned would be entitled to vote if personally present on the proposals set forth below (and as more particularly set forth in the Notice of Meeting enclosed herewith) and in accordance with their discretion on any other matters that may properly come before the meeting or any adjournment thereof.